lewis-morris/semverbump/docs/index.rst

 ------------

 - Static diff of functions, classes, and other exported symbols.
-- Pluggable analysers for command-line interfaces, web routes, and database migrations.
+- Pluggable analysers for command-line interfaces, gRPC services, web routes, and database migrations.
 - Dry-run mode to preview changes without touching files.
 - Output in plain text, Markdown, or JSON for easy integration.